 I've also been considering:

-- More stress for everyone – the 4th quarter is busy for those in the business world, school stresses come back, holiday preparations, more time with extended family.
+- More stress for everyone - the 4th quarter is busy, school stresses come back, holiday preparations, more time with extended family.

 - We tend to eat more sugar during this time of year with all the holiday treats, which doesn't do our immune system any favors.